College of Visual & Performing Arts

 - Other Offices and Departments

-Assistant Professor, Performance Faculty
+Associate Professor, Performance Faculty

 Favorite acting credits include the title role in Walk to Freedom: The Mary Draper Ingles Story, Nashville Shakespeare Festival’s Julius Caesar (alongside NFL legend Eddie George), Romeo & Juliet and Amadeus (opposite Tony nominated star Robert Cuccioli) at The Shakespeare Theatre of New Jersey, and A Christmas Carol, Night of the Living Dead and Alice in Wonderland at The Hippodrome in Florida.
 She has also appeared on screen in multiple commercials, industrials and independent films.